 The Value of Folk Music

 The folk music genre contains a wide variety of music.
 At its best, it really is music of the people, or folk.
-Although the songs in this article first appeared in the 1960s I still like them.
+Although the songs in this article first appeared in the 1960s, I and many others still like them.
 They were written in a different political and social climate, but some of the issues that they present are unfortunately relevant today.

 Folk music is often entertaining and enjoyable.
 It can sometimes serve additional purposes.
 It can create a sense of community in the players or listeners.
-It can be used to celebrate or transmit information about a particular culture, religion or incident in history.
+It can also celebrate or transmit information about a particular culture, religion, or incident in history.
 Sometimes, it can raise awareness about an issue.
 I think that the many subgenres of folk music, including folk rock music, add to its value.

 © 2016 Linda Crampton